How Autoimmune Disease Can Affect Your Hair & What to Do About It

 Can a vitamin D deficiency cause alopecia areata?

+Studies have found that people with certain autoimmune diseases, such as multiple sclerosis or rheumatoid arthritis, have a vitamin D deficiency.
 Because alopecia areata is an autoimmune disease, scientists have looked at the vitamin D levels in people who have alopecia areata.
 Some people did have a vitamin D deficiency, but others didn’t.
 More research is needed before we know whether low levels of vitamin D play a role in causing this disease.

 Is alopecia areata curable?

-It cannot be cured; however, it’s possible to regrow hair.
+Alopecia areata cannot be cured; however, it’s possible to regrow hair.
 For some people, regrowth will happen without any help.
 Because alopecia areata cannot be cured, people who have regrowth can have more hair loss later.
 Some people have cycles of hair loss and regrowth.

 If your hair doesn’t regrow on its own, medical treatments may help.
 Using the right hair care can help as well.
-Be sure to choose a brand that limits irritants like fragrances and chemicals and heat that can interact with hair growth.
+Be sure to choose a brand that limits irritants like fragrances, chemicals and heat that can interact with hair growth.
 That’s why is was so important for CityGRL to be plant-powered and fragrance-free!

-Lupus and hair loss
+Lupus and Hair Loss

-Unfortunately, yes.
-Lupus causes widespread inflammation that usually involves your skin — particularly on your face and scalp.
+Unfortunately, yes, Lupus causes widespread inflammation that usually involves your skin — particularly on your face and scalp.
 Lupus can cause the hair on your scalp to gradually thin out, although a few people lose clumps of hair.
 Loss of eyebrow, eyelash, beard and body hair also is possible.
+In most cases, your hair will grow back when your lupus is treated.
+But some people with lupus develop round (discoid) lesions on the scalp.
+Because these discoid lesions scar your hair follicles, they do cause permanent hair loss.

 Lupus can also cause the scalp hair along your hairline to become fragile and break off easily, leaving you with a ragged appearance known as lupus hair.
 The right haircare can help nourish and strengthen hair leading to less breakage at any stage of your journey with lupus.
+Hair loss may be an early sign of lupus, before the disease is diagnosed.
+But many other disorders can cause hair loss, so consult with your doctor if you notice unusual hair thinning or hair loss.

 How do you stop hair loss from lupus?

 Lupus hair loss may be reversible if you don't have discoid lesions.
 Hair loss will only reverse itself, however, if you're able to control the disease.
+Here are a few tips for reducing Hair Loss from Lupus:

-1. Avoid sun exposure.
+Avoid sun exposure.
 UVA and UVB rays can damage the hair strands and cuticles.
 Heat can cause dry and brittle strands, to break or split.
 Wear a hat or stay in the shade when possible!

-2. Change your medication.
+Change your medication.
 If something isn’t working, talk to your doctors about other options and maybe consider supplements like Vitamin D and Iron.

-3. Eat a healthy diet.
+Eat a healthy diet.
 Your hair needs nutrients to build back strong.
 Protein is a vital building block you should include in your diet.

-4. Limit stress.
+Limit stress.
 If you find stress to be at the center of your hair issues, consider adding regular exercise or a walk to your routine to boost your mood and help limit stress’s impact on your hair.

-5. Get plenty of rest.
+Get plenty of rest.
 Don’t underestimate the power of consistent, quality sleep.
 Try a silk pillowcase to pamper your hair as you work to repair it.

-6. Repair your hair with the right hair care.
+Repair your hair with the right hair care.
 I’ve been in your shoes and know the right products can make you feel and look your best!
 Our amethyst oil combines hemp seed oil and amethyst to protect hair from heat while increasing shine.

-What is celiac disease?
+What is Celiac Disease?

 How Celiac Disease Can Lead to Hair Loss